 Causing many people to feel sad and depressed with some of their holiday-timed commercials, especially those involving couples and happy families.

 This is self explanatory, but for those businesses who want to exist for another year, do not remind single people every few seconds during Christmas and Valentine’s Day about how alone they are.
+This is one of the more often overlooked repetitive marketing mistakes.
 Watching TV is supposed to inform and entertain, not to condescend and upset.
 There is already enough stress and hopelessness in peoples’ lives; please do not remind them yet again of what they do or do not possess.